m5lk3n/agility/README.md

 # agility

-This is a cloud-native implementation of how to measure agility (read: digital/DevOps transformation) using Kubernetes *Deployment Frequency* KPI.
+This is a cloud-native implementation of how to measure agility (read: digital transformation/DevOps transformation) using Kubernetes *Deployment Frequency*.

 ## Motivation